esantus/Excel-Filler/README.md

 ## About

-*Excel Filler* is a Word+Char Convolutional Neural Network that accurately classifies text in one or more input columns of an Excel file and writes the predicted class in an output column.
+*Excel Filler* is a Word+Char Convolutional Neural Network that accurately classifies text or predict numbers in one or more input columns of an Excel file and writes the predicted class and numbers in the output columns.
 Both input and output columns can be indicated by the user.

 ## Compatibility and Future Development

-Please notice that the code works well with **pytorch 0.3.0.post4**, while I have experienced problems with other versions.
+Please notice that the code works well with any versions of pytorch.

-You are welcome to use and help to improve the code.

 ## What to use it for?

-Suppose you have an Excel file with two or more textual columns.
+Suppose you have an Excel file with two or more textual or number columns.
 One or more of these columns are fully filled, while one or more of them are only partially filled.

 An example (see: example.xlsx) can be an Excel file containing *Region*, *City* and *Country*.
 Suppose that for *Region* and *City* you have thousands of filled rows, while for *Country* you only have few hundred filled ones.
 Given this situation, you can train *Excel Filler* to learn the association between the existing combinations of *Region*, *City* and *Country*, and --- on this basis --- predict the countries of the remaining *Region*-*City* pairs.

 The insertion of character embedding is meant to allow users to apply *Excel Filler* also on non-word fields (e.g. bar-codes).

+The input columns can be both characters or numbers, and the user needs to specify which columns are words and which columns are numbers.
+Similarly, the output can also be either words or numbers.
+Notice that depending on whether user wants classification or regression, the user needs to specify the loss function to be cross-entropy or MSE.

 Because the system will learn on the existing *Region*-*City*-*Country* combinations, it is important to notice that at the prediction time it will infer the new combinations (i.e. it will classify the *Region*-*City* pairs) only on the basis of what it has experienced during training.
 This means, in other words, that it will classify the *Region*-*City* pairs only according to any of the *Countr*ies that it has seen during training time.